clarissalabrum/math4610-1/syllabus/syllabus.md

 the campus phone system are also forwarded to instructor email accounts with (possibly) a text translation.
 You should get used to using the contact information above to set up appointments outside office hours and to ask questions about content in the course.

+## Course Description

+The following is a current version of the course description for [Math 4610 Fundamentals of Computational Mathematics](https://jvkoebbe.github.io/math4610/main).
+The description will likely change from time to time and this information may change.
+The current description is from the course as of Fall Semester 2018.